 Geography is, in the broadest sense, an education for life and for living.
-Learning through geography - whether gained through formal learning or experientially through travel, fieldwork and expeditions - helps us all to be more socially and environmentally sensitive, better informed,
+Learning through geography - whether gained through formal learning or experientially through travel, fieldwork and expeditions - helps us all to be more socially and environmentally sensitive, better informed, and more responsible as citizens and employees.

-You will develop the ability to: -
+Students will develop the ability to:

-- Interpret information from a variety of resources like maps and charts - Consider different points of views and subsequent conflicts. - Understand how geographical patterns and landforms emerge
+- Interpret information from a variety of resources like maps and charts - Consider different points of views and subsequent conflicts - Understand how geographical patterns and . landforms emerge

-Students who study geography will:

-Study three themes that are a mixture of physical and human geography that all use recent and relevant case studies to assist understanding.
-Students are encouraged to take notice of current affairs and stories that are happening in the news.
-There will also be two field trips, one focussed on human and one focussed on physical geography.
+Students who study geography will: Study three themes that are a mixture of physical and human geography that all use recent and relevant case studies to assist understanding.
+Students are encouraged to take notice of